grpc/grpc-swift/README.md

 ### Releasing

-Prior to creating a new release tag for SwiftGRPC, the `.podspec` file's version should be bumped, and the CocoaPods spec linter should be run to ensure that there are no new warnings/errors:
+When issuing a new release, the following steps should be followed:

+1. Run the CocoaPods linter to ensure that there are no new warnings/errors:

-    $ pod spec lint SwiftGRPC.podspec
+    `$ pod spec lint SwiftGRPC.podspec`

+1. Update the Carthage Xcode project (diff will need to be checked in with the version bump):

+    `$ make project-carthage`

+1. Bump the version in the `SwiftGRPC.podspec` file

+1. Merge these changes, then create a new `Release` with corresponding `Tag`.
+Be sure to include a list of changes in the message

-Once a new release tag is created, the updated CocoaPods spec should also be pushed to the master specs repo:
+1. Push the update to the CocoaPods specs repo:

-    $ pod trunk push SwiftGRPC.podspec
+    `$ pod trunk push`